Long Term Liquidation Results in 100% Recovery for the Senior Secured Bank Group

-Disability claim contingent litigation. $75 million in revenues.
-Debt of $23 million.
+Disability claim contingent litigation. $75 million in Revenue. $23 million of Debt.
 Private equity sponsor-owned.

 - $6 million plus loss for 2 years in a row